-Chemical Approaches to RNA Delivery for Therapeutic Mechanisms RNA drug delivery is a fast-growing area, and many chemical strategies have been developed to transport RNA therapeutics into cells or tissues.
-Two major groups of RNA molecules are being used in the field: siRNA and mRNA.
+Chemical Approaches to RNA Delivery for Therapeutic Mechanisms RNA drug delivery is a fast-growing area and many chemical strategies have been developed to transport RNA therapeutics into cells or tissues.
+There are two major groups of RNA molecules being used in the field: siRNA and mRNA.